 “My style and point of view have both evolved over time.
 It’s not something you necessarily establish from day one – or even by day 5,000.
 I started to come into mine in the last few years, partly because I’ve gotten better at knowing what I like and what I’m good at – and then pinpointing where those two things converge.
 As for influence, I try to draw from what I’m seeing in real life.
 These new prints I did for Clorox, for instance, are inspired by the spring season and what you feel during that time of year.

 We developed four patterns that have classic appeal – like a standard stripe – and give them our signature Oh Joy! spin.
 What really interested me in designing these prints was the opportunity to create something that’s aesthetically pleasing yet very effective.
 You can leave these canisters out on the counter or even up-cycle them afterward as a container for everything from kids’ toys to paint brushes or florals.
-They add a little fun and joy to the everyday!”
+They add a little fun and joy to every day!”

 How are you refreshing your decor for Spring?